bowen31337/stringToRegex/README.md

 # stringToRegex

-This is a partial fork version of [Path-to-regex](https://github.com/pillarjs/path-to-regexp), but support only string to regex in a ES6 fashion.
+This is a partial fork version of [Path-to-regex](https://github.com/pillarjs/path-to-regexp), but support only string to regex in an ES6 fashion.

 ## Installation